-- After finishing the electrical work, confirm that each electrical component and terminal inside the electrical components box is connected securely. - Make sure all covers are closed before starting up the the power supply has a missing or wrong N-phase, equipment will break down.
+- After finishing the electrical work, confirm that each electrical component and terminal inside the electrical components box is connected securely. - Make sure all covers are closed before starting up the unit.

 Do not operate the unit until the refrigerant piping is complete.
 Running the unit before the piping is ready will break the compressor.